IRAS-HKA/aip_wiki/docs/how_to_configure_robot_control.md

 To set up the communication between robot control and the PLC, the EtherCAT communication interface needs to be implemented into the bus structure.
 The bus structure can be opened by double-clicking on the shown control (BinPicking HSKa (KRC4 compact - 8.5.5)).
 The necessary components are added to the KUKA Extension Bus (SYS-X44).<br>
 The module KRC4 primary EL6695-1001 can be added after importing the corresponding ESI device description.
 Check the documentation file "KR_C4_EtherCAT_Bridge_FSoE_Master_Master_de" on MS Teams to set up the configuration of the communication <br>
 Additionally, the ifm IO-Link Master AL1332 is added to the bus structure.
 Here also the ESI device description must be imported previously.
-For the configuration of the IO-Link master, in the tab "Modules" the following Bytes are assigned to the channels.
+For the configuration of the IO-Link master, in the tab "Modules" the following Bytes are assigned to the channels. <br>
 <img src="../images/20240213_AL1332_Modules.png" width="900"><br>

 ## Configuration of the peripheral field modules

-### => ToDo: Document the settings in WoV with screenshots

-   Document the settings in WorkVisuals with Screenshots
+To link the peripheral field modules with this robot control, the in- and outputs need to be mapped.
+Follow the instructions in the KUKA documentation "AL1x3x_Kuka_Rev1_EN" in the "KUKA Startup Package" on MS Teams.